 - Your previous study may have been predominantly mathematical or scientific, and therefore may have involved little essay-based work.

-In this case, students normally follow an 8 or 9-week 'Academic Essay Writing' course.
+In this case, students normally follow a 9 or 10 week 'Academic Essay Writing' course.

 - You used English as the medium of study at university but it did not take place in a country where English is the first language.

 In this case, students are normally asked to follow a 4 or 5-lesson ‘Academic Literacy’ course in order to familiarise themselves with the expectations of British academic discourse.